If you work in nonprofit comms or fundraising, you already know... donor engagement is one of those things that never leaves your plate.

 1. Redesign one high-visibility donor asset with intention

-Why it matters: small design shifts send strong trust signals.
+Why: small design shifts send strong trust signals.

-2. Build a small internal visual system
+2. Build a simple internal visual system

 3. Turn your impact stories into visual experiences